 The ideal reasons for experimenting with Pisum sativum include:

-Distinct traits: Mendel observed two distinct varieties of trait, for example round and wrinkled form of seed, purple and white flower of pea plant etc.
+- Distinct traits: Mendel observed two distinct varieties of traits, for example, round and wrinkled form of seeds, purple and white flowers of pea plant etc.

 Mendel Three Laws